Tkachuk’s shootout goal helps Flames top Flyers, end skid

 Flames star Johnny Gaudreau, a South Jersey native who attended nearby Gloucester Catholic High School, had the secondary assist on Lindholm’s goal.
 He has four goals and 10 assists in 11 games against the Flyers.

 NOTES: Flyers D Shayne Gostisbehere was a healthy scratch. … Flames D TJ Brodie joined the team for the first time since collapsing in practice Nov.
 14. Brodie, who skated on Thursday for the first time since the incident, has missed four straight games.
-There is no timetable for his return. … Philadelphia F Scott Laughton returned to the lineup after missing 13 games with a broken right finger. … Calgary won the season series 2-0.
+There is no timetable for his return. … Philadelphia F Scott Laughton returned to the lineup after missing 13 games with a broken finger. … Calgary won the season series 2-0.
 The Flyers lost 3-1 at Calgary on Oct.
 15. … The Flames improved to 3-0 in shootouts while Philadelphia fell to 3-5.

 UP NEXT